oir/barkeep/docs/api/Classes/README.md

 ) override
 ```

+Write the value of progress with the message to the output stream.

 **Parameters**:

   * **out** output stream to write to

-**Return**: length of the rendered display
+**Return**: length of the rendered string

 **Reimplements**: [barkeep::AsyncDisplay::render_](api/Classes/classbarkeep_1_1_async_display.md#function-render_)

-Render a display: animation, progress bar, etc.

 #### function default_interval_